Team-Debug-Band/GuideWire-Insurance-App/README.md

 ## 15. Fraud Detection and Explainability Diagrams

-These diagrams focus specifically on the fraud pipeline and the Explainable AI layer — the two capabilities that distinguish GigShield from a basic parametric insurance prototype.
+These diagrams focus specifically on the fraud pipeline and the Explainable AI layer — the two capabilities that distinguish SurelyAI from a basic parametric insurance prototype.

 ### 15.1 Fraud Detection and Anti-Spoofing Pipeline